 This is Morris’ debut novel, and she did a wonderful job of creating characters I want to learn more about.
 I look forward to reading more from this author.

-Love in the City is available for pre-order now and will launch on Oct 7.
+Love in the City is available right now.
 Don’t miss out on this one.